TeamMGE/GenomeBioinformaticsCourse/_episodes/22-COOII.md

 >>
 >>
 >> Based on the tool's output, 18 sequences were removed, which were all formed by less than 725 characters (half of the total alignment length).
->> You visualise the difference with the previous alignment by using alan_dt.
+>> You can visualise the difference with the previous alignment by using alan_dt.
 > {: .solution}
 {: .challenge}